shreyaspj20/SWELL-KW-/README.md

 their tasks.

 # HRV COMPUTATION
-HRV indices were computed as follows: First, we extracted an inter-beat interval (IBI) signal from the peaks of the Electrocardiography (ECG) of each subject.
+HRV indices were computed as follows: First, the researchers extracted an inter-beat interval (IBI) signal from the peaks of the Electrocardiography (ECG) of each subject.
 Then, each HRV index is computed on a 5 minutes IBI array.
 A new IBI sample is appended to the IBI array while the oldest IBI sample is removed from its beginning.
 The new resulting IBI array is used to compute